hawtio/website/README.md

 The website will be available at http://localhost:8000/.
 You can also utilise GraphiQL console at http://localhost:8000/___graphql.

-## Publish
+## Deploy

-This command will rebuild the website under `docs/`:
+This command will locally build the website under `docs/`:

     yarn deploy

-Then commit the changes to `main` branch to publish the website:

-    git add docs/
-    git commit -m 'chore: deploy website'
-    git push origin main
+## Contribute

+Contributions are always welcome!

+If you find anything to fix or improve in our docs, modify source files under `src/` and submit a pull request.
+Once the pull request is merged it is automatically published by the [GitHub workflow](https://github.com/hawtio/website/actions/workflows/deploy.yml).